top of page

 To start experiment with materials you have to throw some general light which is similar to what is in the photo.
 First we used “corona light mtl” with the image of the sky, and applied it onto the plane which is perpendicular to the camera.
 The sky is more or less like at the original photo.

 The background light is not enough.
-As you can see on the photo there is a sun natural light going from the right hand side.
+As you can see on the photo there is a natural light going from the right.
 So we placed there "corona light sphere".
 It has quite big size to make the shadows not sharp, but more like in a cloudy day.
-In this rough way we showed that you don't necessarily have to purchase an HDRI map for your specific work.
+Old school way with no HDRI.

 MATERIAL

-Be prepared to a scrupulous process of making complex materials, but once you have done it once, it will be much faster to repeat it.
-First we need strategically define the areas to be processed.
+Be prepared to a scrupulous process of making complex materials.
+First we need to define the areas to be processed.

 We have 3 main areas – 1, 2, 3.
 And 2 backgroun.
 Area 1 is the closest one and has to be the most detailed.